djma777/100-days-of-code/log.md

 - while I reviewing topics about environment variables, I'm also revisiting webpack in node. apparently you need to set target=node in your webpack config if you're using express (not sure if it's the same for when you're not using expressjs).

 ---

+## Day 70: May 08, 2020.

+### **Today's Progress**

+- deployed League of Legends GraphQL API to Heroku

+### **Thoughts**

+- so apparently, I had to also have Heroku install my devDependencies.
+Since by default doesn't do so, I learned that I needed to set `NPM_CONFIG_PRODUCTION` to `false` on the Heroku settings.
+After adding this environment variable and manually deploying, the api is now successfuly deployed.

+---